mikkel080/BDSA-GitInsight/docs/Documentation.md

 ## Web page and illustrations

+To illustrate the results of the analysis we use Radzen components/charts.
+The webpage itself is a mix og Radzen components and the standart html/Bootstrap components.
+The charts adjust themselves depending on how many different months and year there is and recalculate the results so it is either commits per month, per year or per day.
+This ensures that the x-axis does not get too crowded.

 ## Database

 To start the database, run the following command in a terminal of you choice, with Docker installed.